confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 ..
 Note::

-    The common sorting and searching algorithms are widely implemented and already available for most programming languages.
+    Common sorting and searching algorithms are widely implemented and already available for most programming languages.
 You will seldom have to implement them yourself outside of the exercises in these notes.
-Nevertheless, understanding these algorithms is still important since you will likely be making use of them within your own programs and their space and time complexity will thus affect that of your own algorithms.
-You may also be required to select which sorting or searching algorithm to use which will require a good understanding of the characteristics of the algorithms available.
+It is nevertheless important for you to understand these basic algorithms, because you are likely to use them within your own programs -- their space and time complexity will thus affect that of your own algorithms.
+Should you need to select a specific sorting or searching algorithm to fit a particular task, you will require a good understanding of the available options.

 Sorting algorithms
 ==================

-Sorting a list of values is a common computational task that has been well studied.
-The classic description of the task is as follows:
+The sorting of a list of values is a common computational task which has been studied extensively.
+The classic description of the task is as
+follows:

     Given a *list of values* and a function that *compares two values*, order the values in the list from smallest to largest.